yydiao1025/Macformer/README.md

 Run the ***testing_beam_search.sh*** script to obtain predicted molecules.
 The ***utils/model_evaluation.py*** script can be used to calculate the evaluation metrics, including recovery, validity, uniqueness, novelty, and macrocyclization.

+To compare our model with previously reported non-deep learning approaches, we proposed a pipeline to construct macrocycles from three-dimensional (3D) structures of linear compounds through linker database searching (termed as MacLS).
+The detailed script can be found in the MacLS.py of the Utils fold.

 ### 5. Pre-trained models and results reproduction
 The models pretrained with ChEMBL dataset can be found in the ***models/*** folder.
 The metrics can be reproduced by the pre-trained models using internal ChEMBL test dataset (***data/ChEMBL/a10/src-testa10***) and external ZINC test dataset (***data/ZINC/src-external-zinc-a10***).